Voice Over Equipment, Resources & Tools I Use Everyday

 I’ve been a member of Voices since 2006 and I wouldn’t be if it didn’t pay off.
 It’s a great source for gaining new clients and also because of the sheer number of auditions, it’s helpful for VO newbies who want practice.

-If you’re interested in the premium membership, use promo code VOICEACTING and you’ll save $100 (not an affiliate link).
+If you’re interested in the premium membership, use promo code VOICEACTINGAFF and you’ll save $40.

 Flash Renamer is an all-in-one batch file renaming utility.
 You can do all kinds of batch renaming tasks with it.
 I find it especially helpful when saving out e-learning voice overs which sometimes call for thousands of individual files with specific names.
 It saves a lot of time!.